When you run a website, at one time or another it may become inevitable that you’ll have to migrate it.

 What is a website migration?

 A website migration refers to the process of successfully moving your business website between hosting platforms, whether that’s moving to a new web hosting provider or upgrading from one server to another.
-The ultimate goal of a website migration is to move the digital location of your website while reducing the risks that come with such a big change.

-Overall, issues with your web hosting’s performance, the level of support from your provider or even just a lack of desirable features can severely limit your website’s potential.
 If you want to give your website the best chance of success, it may be necessary to upgrade your web hosting (such as by moving from VPS hosting to dedicated hosting) or move to another provider that offers the features and support you’re looking for.

-The dangers of a poorly executed website migration
+The risks of a website migration

-Whatever your reason for your website migration, the same risks apply.
-Any migration or significant change to your website will impact SEO, as Google will have to re-index your site.
 However, if you’re switching to a better web hosting plan, for example, this hit to your rankings will eventually even out, and as your website speeds up, you’ll start to see an increase in your rankings instead.

 In addition to these temporary setbacks that come with every website migration, there are also some common dangers that you can face as a result of a poorly managed move.
-Let’s look at the three main dangers you want to avoid when completing a website migration:

-- Downtime.
-As you might have guessed, downtime is a period where your website is unavailable to your visitors/customer base and should be avoided at all costs.
+2. Downtime: As you might have guessed, downtime is a period where your website is unavailable to your visitors/customer base and should be avoided at all costs.
 This can happen if you haven’t correctly tested your site on the new platform before making it live, or have switched off your old hosting before your new platform has fully propagated.

 It may sound all doom and gloom but it doesn't have to be.
 If you plan your migration correctly, all of the things above can be avoided.